semrekkers/eolian/README.md

 This project is named after the music hall, **The Eolian**, in the book [*The Name of the Wind*](https://www.amazon.com/Name-Wind-Patrick-Rothfuss/dp/0756404746/) by [Patrick Rothfuss](http://patrickrothfuss.com).

-*Warning:* This project is still in its infancy.
-Please don't get angry if/when I break things 😊🍺

 ## Dependencies

 - [Go 1.7](http://golang.org)+